-Once it becomes clear that a SaaS solution is going to be purchased, involve those who will be using it as soon as possible, making sure they understand why the decision is being taken.
+Once it becomes clear that a SaaS solution is going to be purchased, involve those who will be using it as soon as possible.
+Ensure they understand the reason for the purchase.
 This way they have time to adapt, prepare and ask any questions they might have.

 3. Find Your Champions and Create a Desire for Change

 There will always be people who adapt better or are more excited by a new way of working.
-Identifying these people and then encourage them to show their colleagues how they are making use of the SaaS platform to improve their daily work.
+Identifying these people and then encourage them.
+Let them show their colleagues how using the SaaS platform improves their daily work.
 Informal training such as this can often be just as influential, if not more so than a more formal method.

 Even once you’ve achieved good adoption, it’s important to keep an eye on who is using the platform, when and how.
 Employees and their habits change, so before long it might be the case that adoption slips.
 That’s why it’s important to have an effective way of monitoring how users are interacting with your SaaS products in order to determine where additional training may be required.